nocturnaltortoise/LegoRobotController/README.md

 javaassignment3
 ===============

-Java Assignment 3 with Alex Adams and Simon Turner
+Java Assignment 3 with Alex Adams and Simon Turner.

-test message.
+Using the LEGO Mindstorm.